Common sense isn't.

 several pictures from the

 top of the tower.
-Tom Dunigan's site also has one, and
+Tom Dunigan's site also has

 so does this